Previous Humanities Forum 1999-2020

 Archaeological Ethics and Pots: What’s the Connection? – Karen D. Vitelli, Indiana University

-Intermedia: The Dick Higgins Collection (Symposium) – Hannah Higgins, University of Illinois at Chicago; Chris Thompson, Maine College of Art; Owen Smith, University of Maine; moderated by Kathy O’Dell and Lisa Moren, UMBC
+Intermedia: The Dick Higgins Collection (Symposium) – Hannah Higgins, University of Illinois at Chicago; Chris Thompson, Maine College of Art; Owen Smith, University of Maine.
+Moderated by Kathy O’Dell and Lisa Moren, UMBC

 The Innocent Eye: Children and Photography – Wendy Ewald, Duke University